quminzhi/Algorithm/Algorithm/Search/README.md

 > Return true if and only if all roads from source lead to destination.

 DFS finds all paths.
 If there is a path not ending with destination, return false.

+The basic idea is: all paths from `source` to `destination` is true if all paths from source's neighbors to `destination` are true, and false otherwise.

 ```c++
 bool allPathsToDst(vector<int>& h, vector<int>& v, vector<int>& ne, vector<bool>& st, int src, int dst) {